osher/e2e-helper/README.md

 # Stablity
 I've used this utility for years now, but took too long to just publish it.
 There may be edge-cases with cover mode on windows - that's the only part I'm yet to be satisfied with.
-I don't expect API changes for fixing any of these might-be issues.
+I don't expect API changes for fixing any of these issues.

 # Contribute
 - submit working code
 - if you add functionality - add tests :)
 - don't really worry much about the style...
-  I hope it doesn't freak you out (it just might if you're using IDE) If I'll really need to - I'll ask you to permit me on your fork, I'll help as best I can with styles or with anything else :)
+  I hope it doesn't freak you out (it might if you're using IDE) If I'll really need to - I'll ask you to permit me on your fork, I'll help as best I can with styles or with anything else :)

 # Lisence